Cost of Formula Feeding

 What is the cost of formula feeding? empty bottle sitting on an empty high chairIf you are struggling with milk supply please get help right away.
 We can help at The Breastfeeding Center of Ann Arbor where Barbara D. Robertson, MA, IBCLC can offer her expert suggestions in a private consultation.
 Or go to Find a Lactation Consultant to find an IBCLC near you.

-As much as we are not fans of artificial baby milk, ie formula, it was created to help keep babies alive when breastmilk was not available.
+As much as we are not fans of artificial baby milk, ie formula marketing, the product itself was created to help keep babies alive when human milk was not available.
 The first rule of lactation is feed the baby.
-The second rule is protect the mother’s breastmilk supply.
-If we do not have breastmilk available, then we use formula if it is medically necessary.
+The second rule is protect the parent’s milk supply.
+If we do not have human milk available, then we use formula if it is medically necessary.
 The issue is that most of the time, it is not medically necessary.

 So…

 There are many costs to formula feeding.
 See formula cost calculator below!!!
-There are health costs, apparently 13 billion, yes billion, a year.
+There are health costs, apparently 13 billion, yes billion, a year from not nursing.
 And don’t let people say, “Just one bottle won’t hurt.”
 They are wrong!

-Then there are the concrete, in your face, cash today costs.
-Once a baby ends up at one or two months of age, they consume on a daily basis about 30 oz of either breastmilk, (Ding, ding, ding, free!) or formula.
+Then there are the concrete, in your face, cash today, costs.
+Once a baby ends up at one or two months of age, they consume on a daily basis about 24 oz on average of breastmilk, (Ding, ding, ding, free!) or 30+oz of formula.

 Let’s add that up.
-Formula costs about .11 cents per oz on average.
+Formula now costs about .30ish cents per oz on average.
 If you are worried about the nutritive benefits your child is not receiving due to formula feeding, you might reach for the more expensive cans that have substances added to “enhance” your baby’s IQ, physical coordination, digestion, etc…but these have not been proven to actually do the things they say they will.
 You will most likely grab the can that matches the one you received at the hospital.
-(This has been shown by research over and over.
+This has been shown to be true by research over and over.
 By the hospital where you birthed giving you that can of formula, they are silently endorsing that product, you trust your hospital, so you buy what they endorsed.
 Formula companies GIVE that hospital their formula cans for free because it is by far the most cost-effective advertising they can do.
-Formula companies woo hospitals with fancy dinners, trips, education money, to vie for a contract.)
+Formula companies woo hospitals with fancy dinners, trips, education money, to vie for a contract.

 Formula Cost Calculator

-Starts from anywhere from 15oz or so a day and moves up to about 30 oz a day.
+If you are formula feeding, usually people start from anywhere from 15oz or so a day and moves up to about 30 oz a day.
 Although, many parents overfeed their babies, so these numbers are very conservative.
 On the website we used to help figure costs, they used 6 oz bottles as their norm.
 That is too much at a time for most young babies.
-The average price per oz of formula was about .11 cents per oz.
-If you buy a name brand, it is closer to .14 cents per oz, and a generic formula seems to range from .07 cents per oz to about .11 per oz.
+The average price per oz of formula was about 0.26 cents per oz.
+If you buy a name brand, it is closer to 0.40 cents per oz, and a generic formula seems to range from 0.26 cents per oz to about 0.40 cents per oz.

 As stated previously, these numbers are most likely low.
 Most people buy the expensive formula they were introduced to from their hospital and also, parents tend to overfeed their formula fed babies.

-This is not taking into account: Your baby bottles, time for preparing formula and sterilizing bottles (a must!), sterilized baby water (strongly recommended by formula companies and a good idea, especially when babies are tiny), and that many in the first three months, the AAP would really like you to use the sterile, pre-made formula.
+This is not taking into account: Your baby bottles, time for preparing formula and sterilizing bottles (a must!), sterilized baby water (strongly recommended by formula companies and a good idea, especially when babies are tiny), and if you use pre-made formula.
 Finally, formula recalls happen every year.
 This is because babies are getting sick from the formula itself.
 It can have bacteria if it is not sterile, and none of the powders are, and too much of this or too much of that, maybe not enough of this.
 Yikes.
-Food for thought.
+More food for thought.

 We will all be glad you did!